 Pebbly Beach, located on the south side of Little Nobby, is a great spot to perch up on one of the park benches and watch the waves crashing in and out of this rocky bay.

 Not many people surf or swim at Pebbly Beach as it’s quite dangerous with many rugged rocks in the bay.

 SCENIC DRIVE TO POINT PLOMMER

-Each of these spots can be found on Google Maps and you’ll find road-side parking lots at each one where you can safely park your vehicle and set off on foot to explore.
+Each of these spots can be found on Google Maps and you’ll find roadside parking lots at each one where you can safely park your vehicle and set off on foot to explore.

-ENJOY A MEAL AT CRESCENT HEAD COUNTRY CLUB
+ENJOY A MEAL AT THE COUNTRY CLUB

 - Birdies Bistro – Australian cuisine open for lunch and dinner